pramodprajapatcse/Deploying-Machine-Learning-Models-with-Streamlit/README.md

 ## 🔍 Features

-* Input sepal/petal dimensions
+✅ Input Sepal and Petal dimensions
-* Predict Iris species using trained RandomForest model
+✅ Predict Iris species using a trained RandomForest model ✅ Visualize prediction probabilities as a bar chart
-* Bar chart of prediction probabilities
-* Feature scatter plot for visualization
+✅ Scatter plot visualization for better understanding

 ---

-## 🧪 Dataset
+## 📊 Dataset

-Uses the classic **Iris dataset** provided by `scikit-learn`.
+This project uses the classic **Iris dataset** provided by the `scikit-learn` library.
+It includes measurements of sepal length, sepal width, petal length, and petal width for three species of Iris flowers:

+* Iris Setosa
+* Iris Versicolor
+* Iris Virginica

 ---